Evelyn N. Wang

 Biography

-Professor Evelyn N. Wang is the Ford Professor of Engineering (on leave) in the Department of Mechanical Engineering at the Massachusetts Institute of Technology.
-She is currently serving as Director of the Advanced Research Projects Agency – Energy (ARPA-E).
+Professor Evelyn N. Wang is the Ford Professor of Engineering in the Department of Mechanical Engineering at the Massachusetts Institute of Technology.
+She returns back to MIT from her two-year leave, serving as Director of the Advanced Research Projects Agency – Energy (ARPA-E) from 2023.
 Professor Wang earned her B.S. degree in Mechanical Engineering from the Massachusetts Institute of Technology; and her S.M. and Ph.D. degrees in Mechanical Engineering from Stanford University.
 She was a postdoctoral associate at Bell Laboratories, Alcatel Lucent from 2006-2007.
 She joined the MIT faculty in 2007.
 Professor Wang teaches and conducts research in the area of heat and mass transfer for a range of applications from thermal management to energy conversion and storage to water harvesting.
 Professor Wang served as Head of MIT’s Department of Mechanical Engineering from 2018-2022.